lakenen/view-school/README.md

 ## What You'll Need

-To do this workshop, you'll need a basic knowledge of JavaScript and CSS, as well as a fairly decent understanding of how to use the Unix command line and the Internet.
+To do this workshop, you'll need a basic knowledge of JavaScript, HTML, and CSS, as well as a decent understanding of how to use the Unix command line and the Internet.
 You'll also need a recent version of NodeJS, and a modern browser.

 ## Install